 Want to enroll as a commuter student?
 Learn more.

 Courses and professors are great!
-They are kind, approachable, understanding, and helpful.
-I also love the lifestyle here.
-I love the library as there are many nice areas that motivate me to study.
-I have got many new experiences and perspectives about living and my interests.
+They are kind, approachable, understanding, and helpful...
+I have had many new experiences and perspectives about living and my interests.

 The program really provided me with a college experience that was totally different from high school.
 Having more free time and more work really improved my time management.
 Also I love the atmosphere in college so much that I’m sure this is the right place for me to shine.